80 Types of Autoimmune Diseases

 There Are So Many More Diseases

 My intent was to give you an overview of some of the better known autoimmune diseases.
-If you have one of the disease I'm sure you know a good deal more about it than what I wrote, but if you have symptoms maybe one of these descriptions will help you.
-Of course, you want to be seen by a doctor and remember your symptoms are real, not in your head as many of us were told before we got a diagnosis.
+If you have one of the diseases I'm sure you know a good deal more about it than what I wrote, but if you have symptoms listed in one of the descriptions, I hope this article will help you.
+Of course, you will want to be seen by a doctor, and remember, your symptoms are real, not in your head as many of us were told before we got a diagnosis.